twanvl/sts-exporter/README.md

 # Slay the Spire card exporter

-A simple mod for Slay the Spire that can export card images and other data.
+A simple mod for Slay the Spire that can export card images, card data, and monster images.

 ## How to use it